jobright-ai/2025-Software-Engineer-New-Grad/README.md

-# Daily Intern Jobs in Software%20Engineering by Jobright.ai
+# Daily Intern Jobs in Software Engineering by Jobright.ai